 1 Statement of the situation or problem

-In order to continue to contribute to achieving the objectives set by the Geneva Plan of Action of the World Summit on the Information Society (WSIS), and to promote attainment of the Sustainable Development Goals (SDGs) defined in September 2015, it is necessary to address the challenge of infrastructure development in the rural and remote areas of developing countries1 , where more than half of the world’s population live.
+In order to continue to contribute to achieving the objectives set by the Geneva Plan of Action of the World Summit on the Information Society (WSIS) in the era of digital transformation, and to promote attainment of the Sustainable Development Goals (SDGs) defined in September 2015, it is necessary to address the challenge of telecommunication/ICT infrastructure development and the availability of essential e-services (e.g. e-education, e-health, e-government, e-agriculture, e-commerce, etc.) in the rural and remote areas of developing countries1 , including LDCs, LLDCs and SIDSs, where more than half of the population live.
+These areas need broadband connectivity in general, including terrestrial and non-terrestrial high-speed, high-quality broadband network technologies.
+They should support the most common broadband applications required by citizens, advance digital equity and inclusion, and help achieve the SDGs.

-The installation of cost-effective and sustainable basic telecommunication infrastructure in rural and remote areas is an important aspect calling for further studies, and specific outcomes need to be available for the vendor community to develop a suitable solution to meet the challenges in rural and remote areas.
+The current and planned installation of cost-effective and sustainable telecommunication/ICT infrastructure through the deployment of new and emerging technologies such as next generation high-speed mobile terrestrial and non-terrestrial networks and fixed broadband wire and wireless transmission systems suited for rural and remote areas is an important aspect calling for further studies.
+Specific outcomes need to be available for the vendor community to make available broadband connectivity that supports e-services that can enhance the quality of life for inhabitants in rural and remote areas.

-Most of the time, existing network systems are primarily designed for urban areas, where the necessary support infrastructure (adequate power, building/shelter, accessibility, skilled manpower to operate, etc.) for setting up a telecommunication network is assumed to exist.
-Hence, current systems need to be more adequately adapted to specific rural requirements in order to be widely deployed.

-Shortage of power, difficult terrain, lack of skilled manpower, access and transportation, and installation and maintenance of networks are some of the known challenges that developing countries planning to extend information and communication technologies (ICTs) to rural and isolated areas must tackle.
+Infrastructure, including access to adequate power supplies, buildings and shelter, accessibility, and skilled labor make installing broadband telecommunication networks in urban and suburban areas comparatively more straightforward than in rural areas.
+Current and future broadband systems may benefit from certain adaptations to meet specific rural requirements in order to be more widely deployed.

+In particular, terrestrial and non terrestrial high-speed broadband enabled technologies and services help promote the availability and allocation of public services for all inhabitants.
+Robust broadband connectivity makes it possible to electronically deliver public resources and services, such as high-quality education and medical care to residents in rural and remote areas.

+However, developing countries face several challenges when planning to extend infrastructure to rural and remote areas, isolated land locked areas, and islands, to include: power shortages, difficult terrain, lack of skilled labor, insufficient access totransportation, and difficulty of installation and maintenance of networks

-More detailed studies addressing the challenges of deploying cost-effective and sustainable ICT infrastructure in rural and remote areas are expected to be undertaken within the study groups of the ITU Telecommunication Development Sector (ITU-D), taking into account the global perspective.
+More detailed studies addressing the challenges of deploying cost-effective and sustainable next generation broadband telecommunication/ICT infrastructure in rural and remote areas are expected to be undertaken within the study groups of the ITU Telecommunication Development Sector (ITU-D), taking into account the global perspective in the era of digital transformation and social innovation.